 Remember, 74% of people tend to buy from the place that first provided them genuine value and 93% of a buyers’ journey is completed online online.
 Therefore, if you can couple a good inbound marketing strategy and good SEO, you are creating the perfect concoction for a successful business.
 Read more about the buyer’s journey.

 Look at it as a snowball effect.
 The better your SEO, the further up the results page you are, the more customers you attract, the more reviews you get, which leads to more customers.
 It really is a good way to organically grow your business and maximise your selling and marketing potential.

 Even if your web visitors don’t become customers instantly after visiting your site, you can view them as marketing qualified leads and get to work on trying to attract them back and moving them through the sales funnel.

 However, focusing on improving your SEO, website and content creation is almost pointless if you’re not tracking how well they are performing.
 By doing this, you can see what is working well and helping to boost your site up the results page and where you need to pay more attention to or even stop production altogether.

 Through a content management system, you can track how many visits your site receives, when you receive them and even how long people are on your site for, helping you to really channel your resources into the right area.

 If you’re not sure on which customer management system you want to use for your business, then HubSpot may be worth a look.
 The marketing system allows you to do an array of things related to content production and SEO and really helps you to focus your efforts on what you need to do to improve your place in Google’s search results.

-Tips for improving your SEO score:
+Tips for improving your Search Engine Optimisation score:

 - Make sure you have a good META description and try to include the keyword from your title